Patrick McHale (artist): Tome of the Unknown and Over the Garden Wall

 In October 2011, he began to make the eight-minute animated short Tome of the Unknown, which was produced as part of Cartoon Network's shorts development program.
 Unlike the other pilots, released online on Cartoon Network Video, the film was showcased during the festival circuit throughout 2013 and early 2014.
 It received The Bruce Corwin Award for Best Animated Short Film at the Santa Barbara International Film Festival in Santa Barbara, California.

 The short became the basis for a ten-part miniseries Over the Garden Wall, which premiered over five consecutive nights in November 2014.
 Tome of the Unknown was streamed online in May 2015.
 McHale won a National Cartoonists Society Reuben award as the creator of Over the Garden Wall, in the category for TV Animation.
 The series won an Emmy Award for Best Animated Program.
 In the same year, McHale's Over the Garden Wall won Best Animated Feature at the Ottawa International Animation Festival in Ottawa, Canada.
 In 2016, McHale received an Eisner Award for Best Publication for Kids as the creator and a writer of the Over the Garden Wall comic book featuring the characters who first appeared in the television series.

+In a 2016 interview, McHale cited many influences on the overall production of Over the Garden Wall, including a vintage visual and musical Americana aesthetic, the fairytale folklore of the Brothers Grimm, Gustave Doré's moody, atmospheric engravings, and several early short films from Silly Symphonies by Walt Disney and Ub Iwerks.